 ASAO Smokehouse

-This restaurant, which has ample spaces for families and groups, reflects the typical menu for the mountainous areas of Puerto Rico.
+This restaurant, which has abundant space for families and groups, reflects the typical menu for the mountainous areas of Puerto Rico.
 It offers grilled and smoked red meats, juicy ribs, tasty roasted chicken, and spit-roasted pork, served in large portions ideal for sharing and passing around the table.
 To accompany your choice of meat, add rice and beans, tostones, mofongo, and more.

 ASAO Smokehouse is popular with locals, and during the weekends they usually host live traditional music.
 The atmosphere is familiar and fun.
-There is ample parking right in front of the restaurant.
+There is plenty of parking right in front of the restaurant.

 Casa Vieja

-This is a small and simple restaurant known for its great customer service.
-It is an ideal place to visit if you are in the middle of a chinchorreo and want to try traditional dishes such as longaniza, beef stew, delicious pasteles, and more.
-This restaurant is quiet with an outdoor terrace-type area, decorated like an old-fashion Puerto Rican house, where you can appreciate beautiful views of the Central Mountain Range.
+This is a small and simple restaurant known for its great customer service and outstanding views.
+Casa Vieja is an ideal place to visit if you're in the middle of a chinchorreo and want to try traditional dishes such as longaniza, beef stew, delicious pasteles, and more.
+The atmosphere is peaceful, with an outdoor terrace area decorated like an old-fashioned Puerto Rican house, where you can appreciate beautiful views of the Central Mountain Range.
 The restaurant's friendly staff will make you feel at home.
-Among the favorite menu items are the "palanganas", which is a sampler of local favorites such as morcillas, longanizas, fried chicken, tostones, and beef stew.
-Mojitos are also crazy good in Casa Vieja.
+Among the favorite menu items is the palanganas, which is a sampler of local favorites such as morcillas, longanizas, fried chicken, tostones, and beef stew.
+The mojitos are also crazy good.

 Paradise for Your Inbox